MMM-CalendarExt2/MMM-CalendarExt2/docs/Configuration/Calendar.md

 ```
 With this configuration, event title `"Totten Hotspurs - FC.
 Arsenal"` will be changed to `"SPURS vs FC.
 Arsenal"`.

-`pattern` could be the RegExp and `replace` could be result of RegExp.
+`pattern` could be the regular expression and `replace` could be the replacement used instead of `pattern` in the title.
 In below example, event title `"Thanks God Its Friday"` will be replaced as `"TGIF"`

 ```js
 replaceTitle:[